eloisewm/TEDISC-Dagster/README.md

 ```

 ### 9) Run Dagster
 Dagster is now technically ready to run - however, to fully mimic the server's environement we will need to use Docker.
-FOr now, run without just to check that everything is working.
+FOr now, run without Docker just to check that everything is working.
 ```bash
 dagster dev
 ```
 This starts a local Dagster instance.
 Open http://localhost:3000 in a browser
 and you should be see the Dagster UI.
 Note that your terminal is now occcupied while Dagster is running.
 If you need to use a terminal, you will need to open a new one.
 You can close the dagster instance with Ctrl+C.